manideep242/TALENT-FLOW-/README.md

 ### Styling
 The application uses Tailwind CSS with custom utility classes defined in `src/index.css`.
 You can customize the design by modifying the Tailwind configuration or adding custom CSS.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.